jjvanzon/JJs-Reference-Architecture/code-style.md

 ```

 Reason:
 Other code might become dependent on publically accessible things.
-Managing dependencies like that seems to be quite a thing in software programming.
+Managing dependencies like that seems quite a thing in software development.

 ### Types Internal